-Additionally, schools must adhere to the following additional guidance regarding calculators:
+Schools must adhere to the following additional guidance regarding calculators:

-- No calculators with Computer Algebra System (CAS) features are allowed. - No tablet, laptop (or PDA), or phone-based calculators are allowed during MCAP assessments. - Students are NOT allowed to share calculators with another student during any test Section. - Test Administrators must confirm that the memory on all calculators has been cleared before and after the testing Sections. - Calculators with "QWERTY" keyboards are NOT permitted. - If LACs or schools permit students to bring their own specific calculator for MCAP assessment purposes, School Test Coordinators or Test Administrators must confirm that the calculators meet requirements as defined above.
+- No calculators with Computer Algebra System (CAS) features are allowed. - No tablet, laptop (or PDA), or phone-based calculators are allowed during MCAP assessments. - Students are NOT allowed to share calculators with another student during any test Section. - Test Administrators must confirm that the memory on all hand-held calculators has been cleared - before and after the testing Sections.Calculators with "QWERTY" keyboards are NOT permitted. - If LACs or schools permit students to bring their own calculators for MCAP assessment purposes (e.g., Talking calculator, Large key calculator, etc.), School Test Coordinators or Test Administrators must confirm that the calculators meet requirements as defined above.

-Depending on the content of the question, students taking High School assessments may have to change the mode from radians to degrees or vice versa.
+Depending on the content of the question, students taking high school assessments may have to change the mode from radians to degrees or vice versa.
+This information should be shared with students during instruction.

-To switch a calculator from radians to degrees for a TI-84 calculator students must:
+The TI-84 calculator will default to radians.
+To switch a TI-84 calculator from radians to degrees for a TI-84 calculator, students must: